charlesfleury/charlesfleury.datascience/README.md

 # charlesfleury.github.io
-A bunch of coding projects I did.
+A bunch of coding projects I did